yuxuanxc/tp/docs/UserGuide.md

     <div align='center'><i><sup style="font-size:100%">Figure 24c.
 After entering <code>add-itinerary-attraction 2 day/2 st/1000 et/1100</code></sup></i></div><br>

 Try these other examples too!
-* `add-itinerary-attraction 3 st/1000 et/1600 day/3` Adds the third item from attractions list into `Day 3` of the `Selected Itinerary`.
+* `add-itinerary-attraction 3 st/1000 et/1600 day/3` Adds the third item from attractions list into `Day 3` of the `Selected Itinerary`
-* `add-itinerary-attraction 5 st/0900 et/1200 day/4` Adds the fifth item from attractions list into `Day 4` of the `Selected Itinerary`.
+* `add-itinerary-attraction 5 st/0900 et/1200 day/4` Adds the fifth item from attractions list into `Day 4` of the `Selected Itinerary`

 <div markdown="block" class="alert alert-primary">:bulb: **Tip:**<br>
 * The start and end time cannot overlap with other attractions on the same day of the selected itinerary.<br>